nuuuwan/news_lk3_data/README.md

 The awards ceremony was organised by the Sri Lanka Institute of Marketing (SLIM) together with Kantar, Sri Lanka.

+Chief Editor of the Sunday Lankadeepa Kanchana Dassanayake is receiving the award.

-Janaka Rathnakumara, the Chief Operating Officer of Wijeya Group of Companies, Ajantha Kumara Agalakada, Editor of the Daily Lankadeepa and various sectional heads of Wijeya Newspapers at the event.
+Ajantha Kumara Agalakada, Editor of the Daily Lankadeepa, Janaka Rathnakumara, the Chief Operating Officer of Wijeya Group of Companies and various sectional heads of Wijeya Newspapers at the event.

 ◼️